ballerina-platform/ballerina-distribution/examples/http-load-balancer/http_load_balancer.md

 # HTTP client - Load balancer

 A load-balancing client is used when the request load needs to be load balanced across a given set of target endpoints.
-These endpoints are defined in `targets` field of the load-balancing client configuration.
+These endpoints are defined in the `targets` field of the load-balancing client configuration.

 ::: code http_load_balancer.bal :::